-In his detailed study of the origins of modern atheism3 Michael Buckley, S.J. concludes that it was paradoxically precisely the attempt in the 17th and 18th centuries to establish a rational basis for religious belief through arguments derived from philosophy and the natural sciences that led to the corruption of religious belief.
+In his detailed study of the origins of modern atheismi Michael Buckley, S.J. concludes that it was paradoxically precisely the attempt in the 17th and 18th centuries to establish a rational basis for religious belief through arguments derived from philosophy and the natural sciences that led to the corruption of religious belief.
+Religion yielded to the temptation to root its own existence in the rational certitudes characteristic of the natural sciences.
 According to Buckley such philosophers as Leonard Lessius and Marin Mersenne decided that the existence of God must be so well established from philosophical arguments that evidence derived from religious experience itself became secondary or even forgotten.
-This rationalist tendency found its apex in the enlistment of the new science, characterized by such figures as Isaac Newton and René Descartes, to provide the foundation for religion.
-Modern science has its origins in the development of the experimental method in the 12th and 13th centuries.
-In the 17th century, with Galileo as a principle protagonist, the experimental method was perfected and the the application of mathematics to scientific research was begun.
+This rationalist tendency found its apex in the enlistment of the new science, characterized by such figures as Isaac Newton and Rene Descartes, to provide the foundation for religion.
+Modern science has its origins in the development of the experimental method in the 17th and 18th centuries.
+In the 17th century, with

+Galileo as a principle protagonist, the experimental method was perfected and the application of mathematics to scientific research was begun.
 With Isaac Newton we come to the real beginning of modern science.
-Although the Galileo case, as it is called, provides the classical example of confrontation between science and religion, it is really in the misappropriation of modern science by such as Isaac Newton to mistakenly establish the foundations for religious belief that we find the roots of a much more deep-seated confrontation.
-From these roots, in fact, sprung the divorce between science and religion in the form of modern atheism.
+Although the Galileo case, as it is called, provides the classical example of confrontation between science and religion, it is really in the misappropriation of modern science by such as Isaac Newton to mistakenly establish the foundations for religious belief that we find the roots of a much more deep seated confrontation.
+From these roots, in fact, sprang the divorce between science and religion in the form of modern atheism.